Hadfield, Derbyshire: Media

+Local radio stations are BBC Radio Manchester on 95.1 FM and Greatest Hits Radio Midlands (formerly High Peak Radio) on 106.4 FM.

+The local newspaper is the Glossop Advertiser, owned by Manchester Evening News.

+Other media

 The popular BBC television comedy series The League of Gentlemen was filmed in Hadfield, which doubled as the fictional town of Royston Vasey.
 In the film spin-off from the original series, The League of Gentlemen's Apocalypse, Hadfield appears as itself when the characters from the TV series enter into the real world through a supposed portal below a church.
 The statue featured in the series and film's opening credits is the war memorial, commemorating lives lost in the First and Second World Wars.